SenseableSpace/A-new-benchmark-model-for-the-automated-recognition-of-a-wide-range-of-heavy-construction-equipment/README.md

 Affiliation: Construction Engineering & Management Lab, Incheon National University.

 ### Cite This:
-Shin, Y., Choi, Y., Won, J., Hong, T., and `Koo, C. (Corresponding Author)` (2024/03).
+Shin, Y., Choi, Y., Won, J., Hong, T., and `Koo, C.` (2024).
 "A new benchmark model for the automated detection and classification of a wide range of heavy construction equipment."
 Journal of Management in Engineering, 40(2), 04023069, https://doi.org/10.1061/JMENEA.MEENG-5630. <br><br>

 # A new benchmark model for the automated recognition of a wide range of heavy construction equipment